Dhanesha151001/Skyline-Buildings-fcc/README.md

 # Skyline-Buildings-fcc

-<h5>freecodecamp: Learn CSS by building skyline</h5> <br>
+<h3>freecodecamp: Learn CSS by building skyline</h3> <br>
-A project that shows the buildings in <u>daylight</u> and <u>nightlight.</u> (2 different aspects:- based on the media query of max-width:1080px it shows buildings in nightlight and after exceeding that pixel ratio it shows buildings in daylight.
+A project that shows the buildings in **daylight** and **nightlight**.
+(2 different aspects:- based on the media query of max-width:1080px it shows buildings in nightlight and after exceeding that pixel ratio it shows buildings in daylight.

 <br>
 <br>